- What does Charitocracy mean?

 Are there any non-profit causes not eligible for nomination?Other than Charitocracy, any current 501(c)(3) non-profit organization as determined by the IRS is eligible for nomination.
 If a cause has never sought and achieved this status, or if it has lost this status by failing to stay current with its IRS filings, then it will not be eligible for nomination on Charitocracy.

-Could a 501(c)(3) nomination be rejected?When nominating, you search Charitocracy's copy of the IRS's database of eligible 501(c)(3) causes, updated monthly.
+Could a 501(c)(3) nomination be rejected?When nominating, you search Charitocracy's copy of the IRS's "Pub 78" database of eligible 501(c)(3) causes, updated monthly.
 If your desired cause shows up as a search result alongside a Nominate button, then you can nominate it immediately with no fear of rejection!
 (If the cause is Charitocracy itself, or any previously nominated cause, then the Nominate button will not appear.)
 However, if the IRS later revokes an already nominated cause's 501(c)(3) status, it will no longer be able to receive votes on Charitocracy until its status is later restored as reflected in the IRS's database.

 Can Charitocracy nominate a cause?No, Charitocracy will not nominate or vote for charities.
 We'll provide the medium for others to nominate, discuss, and vote on charities, but we'll avoid influencing the decisions ourselves.
-(We'll be busy enough keeping the system running smoothly, increasing participation, and working on new ways to make giving more fun and convenient for donors!)
+(We're busy enough keeping the system running smoothly, increasing participation, and working on new ways to make giving more fun and convenient for donors!)

 I belong to one of the nominated causes and would like to join its discussion forum.
 Is there a way to do that without donating?Yes!
 Just from an email address associated with your cause and we'll set you up with a free account and access to your cause's forum.
 We're honored to have your voice included in the discussion!